Buddhism in Malaysia: Islam as the dominant religion

 Islam is the official religion of Malaysia.
 The constitution of Malaysia declares that Islam is the only religion of genuine Malay people.
 According to the Ketuanan Melayu doctrine, the bumiputera or autochthonous populations are required to be Muslims, thereby coupling Malay ethnic identity with Muslim religious identity.
 Apostasy from Islam, whether to irreligion or to another religion, is against the law; however, the conversion of others to Islam is permitted.
 In fact, according to some sources, the government actively promotes the conversion to Islam in the country.
 The law requires any non-Muslim who marries a Muslim to first convert to Islam, any such marriages contracted in violation of the law are ipso facto void.
 Should a parent adopt Islam, their children are automatically declared Muslims without the consent of either parent.

 Destruction of religious sites

 Several Buddhist temples have been demolished by the government under the pretext of having been built on public land.
 The land in question is then sold to developers for purposes of gentrification.

 In 2014, some ruins of candi (tomb temple) in Bujang Valley were destroyed by an urban developer, causing an international outcry against attacks on cultural heritage.

+Theravada Buddhism

+The Theravada Buddhist Council of Malaysia (Majlis Buddhis Theravada Malaysia; 马来西亚南传佛教总会; abbrev: TBCM) is a council or umbrella body consisting of member organizations which represents all Theravada Buddhism traditions in Malaysia.
+It also accepts organizations that are inclined towards Theravada Buddhism as ordinary and associate members.

+Theravāda Buddhism has been present in Malaysia for centuries, primarily among the Thai ethnic communities living near the northern border with Thailand.
+The Thai bhikkhu sangha formed a vibrant and active group that positively influenced other ethnic groups, particularly the Chinese in the northern regions.
+However, language and cultural barriers meant that only a small number of Chinese individuals became ordained in the Thai sangha.
+It wasn’t until the early part of the 21st century that Theravāda Buddhism began to significantly affect the Chinese Malaysian community, driven by a unique mix of factors.
+The earliest Theravāda organization established in Malaysia was the Sasana Abhiwurdhi Wardhana Society (SAWS), officially registered in the late 1800s.
+Initially catering to the Sri Lankan immigrant community, the society would later become notably influential around fifty years later.
+During its early years, the Sri Lankan bhikkhus it welcomed—similar to the many Thai temples present at the time—primarily served members of their own ethnic group.
+Subsequently, various Theravāda Buddhist organisations have emerged.

+On 25 December 2011, representatives from 23 Theravāda Buddhist organisations from 9 Malaysian states met in Kuala Lumpur.
+The concerns of various organisations were freely discussed and there was unanimous agreement on the need to establish the Theravāda Buddhist Council of Malaysia.

+The TBCM is a participating member of the Malaysian Buddhist Consultative Council (MBCC).